jap-patel/PCT_Student_conceptNotes/README.md

 # PCT_Student_conceptNotes

-All the files of the session which included coding will be available here.
+All the coding files and notes of the session which we studied togetherwill be available here.